Scots primary pupil who posted about wanting to die 'faces two-year wait for help'

 "That is completely unacceptable.
 Our children are being failed and no one is doing anything about it."

-Elsewhere, Scottish Conservative leader Douglas Ross demanded Ms Sturgeon improve “appalling” cancer waiting times in the NHS, saying one patient has waited two years to begin their treatment.
+Elsewhere, Scottish Conservative leader Douglas Ross demanded Ms Sturgeon improve “appalling” cancer waiting times in the NHS, saying one patient had waited two years to begin their treatment.

 The First Minister said the median waiting time to begin cancer treatment was measured in days rather than months, a figure that had improved despite the pandemic.